periodo/periodo-client/README.md

 ## Publishing a new version

-We distribute the built version of the code via npm.
 To publish a new version, run the following commands:

 ```
 npm version patch